adrienthiery/cormorant-example/README.md

 # cormorant
-An angular html wrapper for ReelyActive HyperLocalContext exploration.
+An AngularJS or ReactJS html wrapper for ReelyActive HyperLocalContext exploration.